Solution & Technology Videos

 All these strengths help optimize network operations and minimize mean time to repair.

 The RADview Service Manager offers “point-and-click”, end-to-end service provisioning with great flexibility.
 Service providers and network operators can either define service parameters on the fly, or work with predefined templates for services sharing a common pattern.
-You can select service end-points, set up classification, VLAN manipulation and OAM settings, then view the service route and run service activation tests.
+You can select service end-points, set up classification, VLAN manipulation and OAM settings, then view the service route and run ethernet service activation tests.

 Moreover, use the Service Manager to plan topologies and services offline before embarking on field deployment, simulating specific network conditions and expected behavior.
 Once the devices are actually deployed and connected, simply change status from “plan” to “active” in a single click, and the RADview will download all necessary configuration details to the network.